gustavocmaciel/ask-the-experts/README.md

 `asktheexperts/templates/asktheexperts/login.html` is the file for the login page where a user can login. it has a form with two fields: `username` and `password` as the `submit button`.

-`asktheexperts/templates/asktheexperts/index.html` is the file for the index page that works more like an arrival page since it only has a *descriptive* message and two buttons: One that redirects to the page with all of the questions made on the website and the other redirects to the page where a user can ask a question.
+`asktheexperts/templates/asktheexperts/index.html` is the file for the index page that works like an landing page since it only has a *descriptive* message and two buttons: One that redirects to the page with all of the questions made on the website and the other redirects to the page where a user can ask a question.

 `asktheexperts/templates/asktheexperts/ask_question.html` is the file for the page where a user who is signed in can ask as question.
 It has a form with two fields: one for the `title` of the question and the other for the `content` of the question that can be written using **markdown** syntax.